mesosphere-backup/dcos-docker/README.md

 ### Docker version

-By default the containers in the cluster will have Docker version 1.11.2.
+By default the "node" containers will include Docker 1.11.2.
-The other supported version is 1.13.1.
-To use this version, you can run:
+Docker 1.13.1 is also supported, but must be configured:

 ```console
 $ make DOCKER_VERSION=1.13.1
 ```

-One feature which is supported by Docker version 1.13.1 but not by version 1.11.2 is the `overlay2` storage driver.
+One reason to use Docker 1.13.1 might be to use the `overlay2` storage driver, which is not supported by Docker 1.11.2.
 See [Storage Driver](#storage-driver) for details.

 ## Troubleshooting